 Any component includes a significant amount of design data.
 This includes electrical design data management software, electrical models, 3D PCB model components, and PCB supplier information.
-Your PCB design software should be allow to take this data and integrate it with your MCAD tools.
+Your PCB design software should be allowed to take this data and integrate it with your MCAD tools.
 This allows you to create 3D body models from your PCB footprints and integrate them into a data library.

 Ensuring that this data stays up to date takes a data management platform that operates directly alongside your PCB design features.
 When you have access to a complete set of data management tools within your design software, you can easily create 3D body models for your PCB design that stay current with the latest design data.
-With the MCAD integration and supply chain visibility tools in Altium Concord Pro, you can ensure keep your PCB libraries up to date and management all aspects of your design in a single program.
+With the MCAD integration and supply chain visibility tools in Altium Concord Pro, you can ensure to keep your PCB libraries up to date and manage all aspects of your design in a single program.

 ALTIUM CONCORD PRO®

 A unified data management and 3D model integration platform that integrates with Altium Designer® and other mechanical design tools.